tobealive/docs/docs/tools/playground.md

 ### Share code

-To share the code, press the **Share** button in the toolbar.
+To share the code, press the **Share** button on the toolbar.
-It's create a new URL to your code and copy it to your clipboard.
+It's creating a new URL to your code and copy it to your clipboard.
-Created link also available in the **Terminal**.
+Created link is also available in the **Terminal**.

 ### Select predefined examples

-On the toolbar on the right side there is a drop-down list **Examples**.
+On the toolbar on the right side, there is a drop-down list of **Examples**.
 These examples have comments to help you understand how V works.

 ### Pass arguments to your program